 - Cangrejo, El Carmen, Finance District, Obarrio: so you might think these are all different places, and in theory, they are, but really they are a few streets away from one another.
 I’ve never really understood why they are even different districts!
 The four areas are smack in the centre of the city and have a ton of accommodation options.
 There are usually great deals for the big chain hotels on the weekends, with awesome pools and buffet breakfasts.
 But you can also find smaller hotels, hostels and many Airbnbs.
 My favourite for a high-end city escape is Sortis – the pool is amazing!

-- Ancon: this areas is on a hill in the center of Panama City.
+- Ancon: this area is on a hill in the centre of Panama City.
 It’s not really accessible by public transportation, but that’s what makes it so great.
 It is basically a jungle oasis right in the heart of Panama City.
-If you want to feel like you are out in the nature, but stay somewhere close to attractions, then this is the perfect choice.
+If you want to feel like you are out in nature, but stay somewhere close to attractions, then this is a perfect choice.

 - Costa del Este: the “new” modern district of the city, Costa del Este is close to the airport.
 It has sidewalks, plenty of restaurants and bars.
 There is no (or very little) public transportation.
 Most people who stay here are in Panama City for business.